Pencilmation: 2014–2017: Early collaborative period

 For the first 36 episodes of Pencilmation, barring music and occasional animation assistance, Bollinger did all of the work solely by himself.
-From Pencilmation #37 onward, a trend began that saw Bollinger delegating more and more responsibilities to other creatives, whether it be with the writing, animation, sound design, composing, or voice acting.
+From "Pencilmation #37" onward, a trend began that saw Bollinger delegating more and more responsibilities to other creatives, whether it be with the writing, animation, sound designing, composing, or voice acting.
 Bollinger would stay on as director and executive producer, and then eventually just executive producer and occasional writer.